Physician Assistants/Associates (PAs) are amazing professionals who can do many things, but there are some things we cannot do (nor do we want to ?).

 Physician assistants are not required to complete a residency program to practice in a given specialty.

-Physician assistants are not the bosses of anyone.
+Physician assistants are not anyone's bosses.
 We are part of a team working in collaboration with other medical professionals to provide the best possible care for our patients.

 Physician assistants are not required to pass the certification exam on the first try.
 You get up to six attempts over six years and up to three attempts in a given year.